chenxm1986/nicslu/README.md

 NICSLU-OPEN
 ============
-NICSLU-OPEN is an open-source version of NICSLU.
+NICSLU-OPEN is a basic and open-source version of NICSLU.
 NICSLU-OPEN only has the basic parallel factorization feature of NICSLU, but does not have many new features including parallel supernodal factorization, pivoting reduction, approximate minimum fill-in ordering, etc. NICSLU-OPEN has separated real number and complex number inferfaces.

 The last update of NICSLU-OPEN is in Aug 2013.
 It has known bugs.
 But we will not update NICSLU-OPEN any more.
 Please see https://github.com/chenxm1986/nicslu-open.